Written by Gary Moukhtarian

 When should you consider one versus the other?
 That’s a question requiring input from your tax advisor and your banker, but here are some basic notions:

 If you’re not planning to stay in your home long-term—if you anticipate a job transfer in a year or two, for example—then a HELOC may make more sense.
 You can upgrade your home, increasing its equity, in time to sell it and move—without locking yourself into the long-term commitment of a home equity loan.
 The HELOC remains payable in full upon the sale of the home.
+What’s more, you can get a HELOC in 20 days with Webster’s 20 day closing guarantee.

 One caution if you’re in that category: Don’t over-improve your home.
 The $25,000 you put into your kitchen won’t translate to an equal increase in your home’s equity.